ICSpark-Projects/Special-Stockpile-Easy/README.md

 To have a way to present what we had in our objects, we will make use of DOM, or Document Object Model.
 For the time being, just know that it allows us to modify what is on the screen (You will get to learn more next week).

-To see what an object contains and to change the object shown, paste the following after your array in the Javascript file:
+To see what an object contains and to change the object shown, paste the following after your array named things:

 ```javascript
 // getting elements based on the ids in the HTML file